Tope Alabi

 Tope Alabi (born 27 October 1970) is a Nigerian gospel singer, film music composer and actress.
 She is also known as Ore ti o common and as Agbo Jesu. can be described as one of the pacesetters of soundtracks in the Yoruba film industry and has composed over 350 soundtracks credited to her name till date.
-Tope Alabi obtained a Higher National Diploma in Mass communication from the Polytechnic of Ibadan, after graduating in the year 1990, she worked as a correspondent at NTA (Nigerian Television Authority) in Ibadan.
+Tope Alabi obtained a Higher National Diploma in Mass communication from the Polytechnic of Ibadan, after graduating in 1990, she worked as a correspondent at NTA (Nigerian Television Authority) in Ibadan.
 She started singing at a younger age, when she joined the choir in her local Catholic Church at the age of seven.
 Tope has ability to produce different traditional and modern beats.
 She had composed and released several songs and couple with Christian slangs that made her different.

 Early life and education

 Tope Alabi was born in Lagos State, Nigeria, into a family of seven.
 She hails from Yewa in Ogun State.
 Alabi developed an interest in music at a young age, participating in her church choir and singing during school events.
 She attended Oba Akinyele Memorial High School in Ibadan, Oyo State and obtained her West Africa School Certificate, before proceeding to the Polytechnic Ibadan, where she studied Mass communication and graduated in 1990.